 MAG Medical Reserve Corps

-With the approval of the U.S. Department of Health and Human Services, the Medical Association of Georgia (MAG) and the Georgia Department of Public Health (DPH) are developing the nation's first medical society-sponsored statewide volunteer medical reserve corps (MRC) – which will supplement the official medical and public health and emergency services resources that are available in the state.
+With the approval of the U.S. Department of Health and Human Services, the Medical Association of Georgia (MAG) and the Georgia Department of Public Health (DPH) have developed the nation's first medical society-sponsored statewide volunteer Medical Reserve Corps (MRC) – which supplements the official medical and public health and emergency services resources that are available in the state.

-The MAG MRC will train physicians to respond to declared emergencies in Georgia, including natural disasters – such as wildfires, hurricanes, tornados, blizzards, and floods.
+The MAG MRC trains physicians and other health care professionals, including administrative personnel, to respond to declared emergencies in Georgia.
 It will also train physicians to respond to other emergencies affecting public health (e.g., disease outbreaks) – as well as those that have the potential to compromise a hospital’s ability to respond and operate.

-The MAG MRC will establish a system to coordinate the deployment of physicians during any such emergencies.
-MAG MRC units will be capable of setting up mobile hospital systems.
-And under extreme circumstances (e.g., a shortage of health care providers in a given area), MAG MRC units will be called upon to perform some of the functions that would otherwise be performed by the full-time emergency medical response personnel in the state.
+The MAG MRC is building capacity to coordinate the deployment of physicians during any such emergencies, is capable of setting up mobile hospital systems and under extreme circumstances (e.g., a shortage of health care providers in a given area), and can be called upon to perform some of the functions that would otherwise be performed by the full-time emergency medical response personnel in the state.